9 Naive Bayes Classifier

 ------------------------------------------------------------------------------------------------------------------------

-Practice: Using a 70%–30% train–test split, fit a Naive Bayes classifier by following the approach used in this subsection.
-Inspect the fitted model using the print() function and compare the estimated distributions with those obtained from the 80%–20% split.
+Practice: Split the loan dataset into 70% training data and 30% test data, then fit a Naive Bayes classifier following the same steps as in this subsection.
+Inspect the fitted model using print(nb_model) and compare the estimated distributions with those obtained from the 80%–20% split.
 What differences, if any, do you observe?

-To obtain posterior probabilities for each class, we use the predict() function from the naivebayes package, specifying type = "prob" so that the model returns probabilities rather than hard class assignments:
+To obtain posterior probabilities for each class, we use the predict() function from the naivebayes package and set type = "prob" so that the model returns probabilities rather than hard class assignments:

 prob_naive_bayes = predict(nb_model, test_set, type = "prob")